- Quarterly corporate tax instalments are due by March 31, June 30, September 30, and December 31 each year.

 - Use third-party service providers like PaySimply and Plastiq (these providers may accept credit cards, PayPal, and/or Interac e-Transfer).

-- Pay using cash or debit card at a Canada Post outlet.
+- Pay using cash or a debit card at a Canada Post outlet.
 You will need a QR code.

 - Cheque: Send a cheque to the CRA along with your personalized remittance voucher